Get

 While breeders of these Scottish Fold Munchkins will no doubt assert that the cats they breed are of good health, this should always be viewed as being in “relatively” good health.
 While these kitties are clearly adorable and can make affectionate and playful companions, we need to be mindful that the genetic mutations they inherit can lead to pain and suffering in their future.

-If you are looking to adopt one of these sweet-natured felines, be sure to look into good insurance coverage so that you are able to provide them with the best veterinary care.
+If you are looking to adopt one of these sweet-natured felines, be sure to look into good insurance coverage so that you can provide them with the best veterinary care.

 Featured Image Credit: (L) Alexander Sobol, Shutterstock | (R) otsphoto, Shutterstock